herivillaz/burger/README.md

 # Description

-In the Business Context For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.
+* Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

+* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

+* Each burger in the waiting area also has a `Devour it!` button.
+When the user clicks it, the burger will move to the right side of the page.

+* Your app will store every burger in a database, whether devoured or not.

 # Usage
-In your commandline, while in the directory where your server.js file is, run "node server.js".
-Output will be generated in the directory output with name "team.html"
+You can go to the main page on top, but if you want to test it as a developer, In your commandline, while in the directory where your server.js file is, run "node server.js".
+Output will be generated in localhost:8080

 # Contribution
 If you would like to contribute please create an issue.
 Alternatively, clone this repo and make modifications to your copy.